Get Help Now

 People in Colorado with lived behavioral health experience are co-creating and informing the BHA’s vision and strategic plan through the Behavioral Health Administration Advisory Council (BHAAC).
 The BHAAC will ensure there is public accountability and transparency through reviewing the BHA's public-facing transparency activities.
 Learn more about this meaningful opportunity for community input and involvement in shaping Colorado’s behavioral health system.

-BHA Community Events and Town Halls
+BHA Community Events

 The BHA believes all people in Colorado deserve to experience whole-person health, and we envision a world in which behavioral health services in Colorado are accessible, meaningful, and trusted.
 Therefore we have made it our mission to co-create a people-first behavioral health system that meets the needs of all people in Colorado.